All Episodes

 I really appreciate it.

-I know that's not why you called though.
+I know that's not why you called, though.

-I called because um well, for one thing, if people I made up a jingle on uh uh Wiener Guy, and if anybody I emailed it to you and I twittered it to you, and it's so funny it cracks me up, I laugh out loud.
+It is, and I called because, well, for one thing, if people, I made up a jingle on Wiener Guy, and if anybody, I emailed it to you and I Twittered it to you, and it's so funny, it cracks me up.

 Maybe nobody else thinks it's funny, but it's pretty funny.